Travelgate/documentation/kb/our-products/are-you-a-buyer/channel-x/what-is-channel-x.md

 # Channel-X

-Consolidate contracted products from different Channel Managers into your own system through a standardized API.
+Consolidate contracted products from different Channel Managers into your own system through a standardized API!

 ### What is Channel-X?💡